Close

 Perforce has a simple but effective system for mirroring data to remote sites to reduce the effect of latency.
 It has a more complex system for running a set of local mirrors for read-only clustering.
 Although latency is simply not as much of a concern for Git, if you are running a worldwide operation you should look at Bitbucket Data Center for both clustering and mirroring, which will greatly speed up your clone times for a global team.

-Step 7: ALM tools
+Step 7: Choosing your ALM Tools

 And now for some good news – you’ve got a lot of choices for your ALM tool stack when you move from Perforce to Git.
 Pretty much every developer and ALM tool out there works with Git, and of course Bitbucket gives you great integration with Jira and Bamboo.
 As you transition to Git, you can explore Bamboo features such as Plan Branches that take advantage of a feature branch workflow.

-Step 8: Defining success
+Step 8: Defining success after a Perforce to Git migration

 So how exactly do you measure success during a migration from Perforce to Git?
 In many migration projects we tend to focus too much on the fidelity of data transfer.
 But that is not a useful metric for many reasons.
 It’s likely that you can never get a bit-for-bit history in Git that is exactly the equivalent of what happened in a centralized SCM system like Perforce.